wptrainingteam/learn-wp-content/tutorials/php8-testing.md

 ## Why test for PHP version compatibility?

 WordPress is written in PHP, and as such, it needs to be able to run on at least the minimum supported version of PHP that is available to web hosts.
-While WordPress has a minimum requirement of PHP 7.4, PHP 7.4 is officially considered end of life by the PHP developers, and will not receive any security updates in the near future.
+While WordPress has a spectici minimum requirement for PHP, older PHP versions will eventuall reach end of life by the PHP developers, and will not receive any security updates in the near future.

+For example, the current version of PHP required to run WordPress is 7.4, which reached end of life status on the 28th November 2022

 WordPress core itself is considered compatible with PHP 8.0, and the WordPress core team is working on making WordPress compatible with PHP 8.1 and PHP 8.2.
 However, they cannot guarantee that all plugins will be compatible with current or future versions of PHP.